 Acorn Park is an educational and residential site for children and adults who have a primary diagnosis of Autism Spectrum Disorder or ASD.
-All the children at Acorn Park have difficulties with social communication, social imagination, and have restricted, repetitive patterns of behaviour, interests, or activities.
-The way that these impairments affect the children or adult varies from individual to individual.
-On our site we have 3 distinct educational units and a variety of residential settings designed to meet the varied needs of our students based on how their autism affects their functionality and typicality.
+All the children at Acorn Park have challenges with social communication, social imagination, and some have restricted, repetitive patterns of behaviour, interests, or activities.
+The way that these challenges affect children or adults varies from individual to individual.
+On our site, we meet the varied needs of our students based on how their autism affects their functionality and typicality.

-Our children can often have other impairments that can play a role in how we deliver the curriculum, such as epilepsy, Tourette’s, ADHD, to name a few.
+Our children can often have other clinical presentations that can play a role in how we deliver the curriculum, such as epilepsy, Tourette’s, ADHD, Attachment and Trauma backgrounds and medical needs for example.
 As such our Education and Residential Care staff would seek advice from our Multi-Disciplinary Team.
-The MDT would collect input from its members which includes our consultant Psychiatrist, assistant Physiologist, Nurse, Occupational Therapist, Speech and Language therapist, and other therapist and professionals as required.
-We do this through a “team around the child approach”, called a TAC, which endeavours to collect the expectations of parents and other stake holders to work collaboratively with education and residential care to create a bespoke package for the child and deliver on those outcomes in the best interest of the child.
-Adults who live on with us continue to have support from our MDT as appropriate and follow this process.
+The MDT would collect input from its members which includes, Nurses, Occupational therapists, Speech and Language Therapists, and other therapists and professionals as required.
+We do this through an individual “team around the child approach”, called an ITAC, which endeavours to collect the expectations of parents and other stakeholders to work collaboratively with education and residential care to create a bespoke package for the child and deliver on those outcomes in the best interest of the child.

-Within the school setting students whose attainment is average and above average follow the National Curriculum from Key Stage 1 through to Key Stage 4 and are entered for GCSE examinations where this is appropriate.
-We also offer ASDAN, functional skills, employability, work experience and community projects to support all the young people into adult life and progression into further education.
+Within the school setting, we have two pathways.
+The Formal Pathway for students whose ability and attainment is average and above-average follows the National Curriculum from Key Stage 1 through to Key Stage 4.
+Students on this pathway are entered for GCSE examinations where this is appropriate.
+We also offer ASDAN, functional skills, foundation level, employability, work experience and community projects to support all the young people into adult life and progression into further education.

 Our school is a community in which all stakeholders work purposefully together to maximise the potential and achievement of our students.
 We value the contribution that everyone makes to the life of our school and we have high expectations of all of our students.
 We develop their existing individual talents and interests to the full, whilst developing new skills, enabling them to become more independent in Acorn Park and the wider community.